telerik/report-server-docs/migration-tool.md

 The **Telerik Report Server Storage Migration Tool** is a standalone module shipped with the Telerik Report Server installation and its purpose is to provide easy out-of-the box solution for migrating the Report Server storage.
 It can be used from a command line or a graphical (Windows Forms) user interface.
+The executables are placed in *Tools\\* subfolder of the installation directory.

 Command-Line Interface
 ----------------------